 Because you are experiencing care, there will be meetings that happen so we can make decisions about your care, how you are and your birth family.
-There's lots of meetings which include:

 - Arranging all the details

 - Making plans

 - Checking how things are going

 We'd love for you to take part in our meetings that are about you, so you can tell us how you feel, what you need and what you wish.
 It depends what type of meeting it is, on how much you will be involved, but we'll always tell you before you come along.
 Even if you don't come into the meeting, you can always write down or tell someone what you want the people in the meeting to know.